carbon-language/carbon-lang/clang/docs/UsersManual.rst

 .. option:: -gen-reproducer

-  Generates preprocessed source files, a reproducer script and if relevant, a cache containing: built module pcm's and all headers needed to rebuilt the same modules.
+  Generates preprocessed source files, a reproducer script and if relevant, a cache containing: built module pcm's and all headers needed to rebuild the same modules.

 .. _rpass: